 Like websites are no longer static by design, they are not static by the content on them.
 If you want to create a highly ranked website, you will have to put in work all the time.
 This means content, different URLs and design will change along the way.

 When you build and develop your website, the existing pages are often no longer relevant and thus deleted.
 Sometimes they are not deleted and only change the location on the page.

-In both scenarios, 301 redirects are here to save our day!
-Hubspot says that 301 signals a permanent redirect from one URL to another.
-This means that every user that tries to access the old URL, will be automatically sent to the new one.
+In both scenarios, 301 redirects are here to save our day.
+301 signals are a permanent redirect from one URL to another.
+This means that every user that tries to access the old URL will be automatically sent to the new one.

 301 redirects are especially important to let the Google engines know where your content is.
 This allows Google to keep its index up to date.